When You Know Your Content Is Bad

 Bravely shut things down

 Nobody wants to believe they’ve been working hard on the wrong thing.
 But the fact is, some content efforts are so time-consuming, costly, and fruitless that there’s no point in continuing them.
-Maybe it’s an abandoned forum or a newsletter that generates little or no response.
+Maybe it’s an abandoned microsite or a newsletter that generates little or no response.
 Whatever the case, you may need to be the person who says, “Hey, guys?
 The canary doesn’t look so good.”

 Make a new life for yourself